 - Defining Characteristic: Hundreds of flaky, buttery layers

 - Preparation: Moderately difficult and time-consuming

 Puff pastry resembles a croissant, with visible airy layers.
 Though both are laminated doughs, puff pastry does not include yeast or any other leavening ingredient.
 To make it, bakers mix a simple dough of flour and water, roll it out, put dabs of butter on top, then fold the dough over the butter and roll it flat again.
 Repeated rolling and folding results in a finished dough with hundreds of layers.
 In the oven, the water in the dough and in the butter produces a burst of steam that lifts the layers.
 The separation of hundreds of layers gives the pastry its light, flaky texture.

-Because the butter must be cool, it takes considerable pressure to roll it flat.
-Also, the dough needs to chill in between each round of rolling and folding.
+It's not difficult to make puff pastry, but it's a painstaking process.
+It takes an elaborate rolling technique to form those hundreds of layers, and because the butter must be cold, it takes considerable pressure to roll the dough flat.
+Also, the dough needs to chill between each round of rolling and folding.
 The effort is physically demanding and time-consuming.

-Beyond thawing overnight in the fridge, the two most important tips for puff pastry are:
+Beyond thawing it overnight in the fridge, there are two important tips for working with puff pastry:

 - Dust your work surface with flour.

-In this case, use a fork to prick the surface of the dough in the area where you don't want it to rise.
-The tiny holes will allow steam to escape rather than puffing up the layers of pastry.
-A good recipe will guide you on whether and where to dock the pastry.
+To prevent puff pastry from rising, such as for a filled tart, use a fork to prick the surface of the dough where you want it to stay flat.
+The tiny holes allow steam to escape rather than puffing up the layers of pastry.
+A good recipe should guide you on whether and where to dock the pastry.

-Freeze uncooked pastries: You can freeze uncooked pastries for up to two weeks, and transfer them directly from the freezer to the oven.
+You can freeze assembled but uncooked pastries in an airtight container for up to two weeks; when you're ready to cook them, transfer them directly from the freezer to the oven.